NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 1. You will lose points for any problems I find in your reviewee’s design that you should have found.
 2. You will lose points for any problems your reviewees found in your design, but you did not fix correctly.
 3. You will lose a point for each failed submission to Eaglint and human review.

-## Routing

-Fanout
-design explorer

-## Guidelines

-1. Images are basically bit maps and they are stored ineffeciently.
-If your drawing is to large or complex, it'll crash eaglint.
-Large blocks and shapes are fine.
-Lots of fine detail is not good.

-## IMU

-1. There should be no metal under the IMU.
-You need to create a ''

-## Things to Check

-1. The trace from the balun through the cap and to the antenna should be the same width as the antenna trace and the transition should be smooth.
-2. Gap distance in motor holder >=2mm
-3. Do RF diff pairs enter through the center of the pad?

-- Antenna layout.
-    - symmetrical RFN/RFP
-    - short line to antenna
-    - metal under the driver (m2)
-    - Metal under on separate pour.
-    - metal on top
-    - vias